987839088534212

 • Keep your documentation up-to-date and handy so you are ready when a nursing opportunity presents itself.

-• Read contracts thoroughly so you know exactly what’s required of you and what you can expect in return.
+• Read contracts thoroughly so you know exactly what is required of you and what you can expect in return.

 • Prepare for adventure and commit to the challenge.
-Adventure awaits as you travel the United States or beyond, so enjoy every moment.
-Each hospital or nursing location will have its own personality and way of doing things, so expect some challenges along the way and commit to the long haul.
+Each hospital or nursing location will have its own personality and way of doing things, so be prepared for some challenges along the way and commit to the long haul.

 • Get specialty experience.
-Various nursing specialties will be in demand at different times, so having some specialty experience could result in more opportunities and better pay.
+Various nursing specialties will be in demand at different times, so having some specialty experience could result in not only more opportunities but also better pay.

-In addition to these details, three major factors you should take into consideration include:
+Besides keeping up with these important details, there are three additional factors you should take into consideration, including:

-These three factors will surely come with both benefits and drawbacks, so deciding what to pursue can be challenging.
+Since each of these three factors comes with both benefits and drawbacks, deciding what to pursue can be challenging.

-Trusted Nurse Staffing will help you consider all of your options while helping you find the nursing job you’re dreaming of.
+But don’t worry, Trusted Nurse Staffing can help make your decision about which travel nursing specialty to pursue as easy as possible.
+We’re here to help you consider all your options while helping you find the travel nursing job you’ve been dreaming of.

 Pronto-CTA